 NCS benefit micro data are available on a limited basis to researchers for the purpose of conducting valid statistical analyses.
 For more details and how to apply for access, see http://www.bls.gov/bls/blsresda.htm.

-We do not produce data on the use of such benefits.
-We do, however, produce data on availability of sick leave and other disability benefits as part of our benefits survey.
-Go to the NCS benefits home page for the most recent information at home page.
+The BLS does not produce data on the use of such benefits.
+However, the BLS does produce data on availability of sick leave and other disability benefits as part of our benefits survey.
+Visit the NCS benefits home page for the most recent information.

 The Fair Labor Standards Act prescribes standards which affect most private and public employees.
 For more information on paid holidays, see http://www.dol.gov/dol/topic/benefits-leave/holiday.htm.